weaviate/weaviate-io/README.md

 ### Get the Code

-To contribute to this web site, fork this repository and create a local copy to work on.
+To contribute to this web site, first fork this repository and create a local copy to work on.

 1. Log into your Github account.
 2. Fork the upstream repository, https://github.com/weaviate/weaviate-io.